Dolores Mertz

+She served in the Iowa House of Representatives from 1989 through 2011, representing the 15th district from 1989 to 2003 and the 8th district from 2003 to 2011.
 Mertz served on several committees in the Iowa House – the Judiciary committee; the Natural Resources committee; the Transportation committee; and the Agriculture committee, where she is chair.
 She also serves on the Agriculture and Natural Resources Appropriations Subcommittee.
 Her political experience includes twenty-five years as Democrat precinct leader and 13 years on the Kossuth County Central Committee.
 Mertz was re-elected in 2006 with 8,142 votes, running unopposed.

-She is the former co-chairperson, currently "Chairman Emeritus" on the board of directors of the American Legislative Exchange Council (ALEC), a national association of legislators.
+She also served as co-chairperson on the board of directors of the American Legislative Exchange Council (ALEC), a national association of legislators.
+In 2012, Governor Terry Branstad appointed Mertz to serve on the Iowa Racing and Gaming Commission.

+Mertz died on October 18, 2022, at West Bend Health and Rehabilitation in West Bend, Iowa.